Navigation: Working with EventSentry >

 All other actions either communicate directly with the remote action (e.g. HTTP action) or execute locally (e.g. process action).

-Only the monitoring agents can currently utilize the collector.
-All other components still communicate directly with their respective actions:
+The following components can currently utilize the collector, all other components still communicate directly with their respective actions:

 Utilizing the collector has the following benefits: